H. E. Eastman: Biography

-Eastman was born Harry Eugene Eastman on March 25, 1819, in Maine and lived for several years in Maine's Franklin County, where he became a lawyer.
+Harry Eugene Eastman was born on March 25, 1819, in Maine and lived for several years in Maine's Franklin County, where he became a lawyer.
 In 1840, he came west to the Wisconsin Territory and settled at Green Bay.
 That year, he formed a law partnership with Morgan Lewis Martin, and subsequently partnered with Timothy O. Howe.
 After 1846, he began dealing in real estate, and was successful for several years.

 Politically, he became involved with the Whig Party.
 He was chairman of the Wisconsin delegation to the 1848 Whig National Convention, where his delegation consistently supported Senator Henry Clay for President.
 Later that year, Eastman stood for election to the Wisconsin State Senate in the 1st State Senate district, but was defeated by Democrat Lemuel Goodell.

 After Green Bay incorporated as a city, Eastman won election as the 3rd mayor of the city in 1856 and was subsequently re-elected to another one-year term in 1857.

 Leaving office, Eastman purchased a line of steamboats to operate a ferry line between Green Bay and Buffalo, New York.
 His work was interrupted by the American Civil War.
 In the first year of the war, he volunteered for service and was commissioned major of the 2nd battalion of the 2nd Wisconsin Cavalry Regiment.
 The 2nd Wisconsin Cavalry was involved in heavy campaigning in the western theater of the war, and assisted in the Siege of Vicksburg in 1863.
 Major Eastman was promoted to lieutenant colonel in April 1864, but was forced to resign due to illness just two months later.
 After returning to Wisconsin, he spent several weeks confined to his bed.

 In his later years, he relocated to Benton Harbor, Michigan, where he died in 1898.